SonnyASmith/Credit-Risk-Modeling-Project/README.md

 ### Special Thanks to Dr. Santosh Mishra (KeyBank), Professor Leo Madureria, and Professor Scott Fine for their support

-### Contributors: Aidan Valentine, Jarrod West, Christian Asimou, Sonny Smith, Khamil Panni
+### Contributors: Aidan Valentine, Sonny Smith, Christian Asimou, Jarrod West, Khamil Panni

 ### Summary

 #### The goal of this project is to develop an effective credit risk model and a paired web app to quickly assess the credit risk of a loan applicant.

+#### Tools used: Python, Replit, ChatGPT, Cursor, Microsoft Copilot

 ### Repository Contents